 Our Calathea plants come in a wide variety of colours; ranging from light and dark greens with shades of pink, purple, red and even silver!
 A Calathea is also known as a symbol of new beginnings.
 This is derived from the saying ‘turn over a new leaf’, thanks to its nighttime activity.

 The Calathea houseplant has plenty of benefits that will make it a favourite addition to your jungle.
 As well as providing entertainment by moving throughout the day, it is an excellent air purifier.
-Take a look at our air purifying guide for more information about some of the best air-purifiers.

 One more fabulous feature that make this plant a great all-rounder is that it is pet-friendly!
 Non-toxic to cats and dogs, perfect for your home and friendly for your pooch, what’s not to like?